benashford/redis-async/README.md

 ## Design goals

 There are two primary design goals.
-First, to be async, using `core.async`, to be easily used in an application already heavily based around that.
+First, to be async, using `core.async`, for the purposes of being easily used in an application already heavily based around that.
 Second, to be as close to the Redis API as much as possible; it is a low-level API, but a very useful one.

+## Features

+* Full (when complete) implementation of all Redis commands.
+* Support for Lua scripting (not yet started).
+* Multiplex many concurrent requests onto a single Redis connection.
+* Implicit pipelining.

 ## How to use